siongui/godom/README.rst

 XML/XSLT
 ########

-We will transform Tipitaka XML to HTML and append to the following *div*.
+We will transform Tipitaka XML to HTML and append it to the following *div*.

 .. code-block:: html